NalinDalal/uptime-rs/readme.md

 now go to user model file for store and try to put something in db then handle with models with various functions

+now move the logic to same db endpoint store,

+writing test, middlewares and jwt in rust